Cats are natural climbers and scratchers and what naturally goes with that? Cat climbing trees!

 The first expert solution is to place your tree next to or near the furniture that your cat scratches.
 Be sure to give them some reward, such as a treat or praise with a pat on the back, the first several times you see them scratch the post.
 You can also try investing in furniture scratch pads and putting them on the post.
 Even just giving them little back massages while they scratch might do the trick.

 When investing in a climbing tree for your cat, you want to ensure that it’s something that your feline is likely to take to and use often.
 You also want to ensure that it’s sturdy and doesn’t tip.
 It is also recommended that you use screws over nails to keep it secure.
-Many trees do come with their hardware and instructions to install as a more permanent wall fixture, but the downside is when removed, you could have to patch a wall.
+Many cat climbing trees do come with their hardware and instructions to install as a more permanent wall fixture, but the downside is when removed, you could have to patch a wall.

 Spend some time observing your fur baby and behaviors.
-This will help you select a tree that will most likely engage them and spark their need to explore.
+This will help you select a cat climbing tree that will most likely engage them and spark their need to explore.
 Additionally, making the cubbies homey and their own space can help them acclimate even quicker.
-Again, if you have at least two cats and one tends to boss the other around, you want to consider whether getting more than one tree is worth it, if an extra tall one with plenty of space might work or if it’s worth the investment at all.
+Again, if you have at least two cats and one tends to boss the other around, you want to consider whether getting more than one tree is worth it, if an extra tall cat tree with plenty of space might work or if it’s worth the investment at all.

 Your number one priority, of course, is your cat’s safety.
 Once you do your research and select the right tree for your home and feline combination, know how to use it.
 Cats will jump, bump and explore this new piece of furniture if you are lucky – so make sure it is stable, enticing to them, and doesn’t make them uneasy in any way you can control.
 Follow installation instructions, and reward your feline for exploring the new device.
 With a little luck and a bit of curiosity, your furniture will soon be safe as Fluffy explores its new domain.